epineda/django-yarn/README.md

 ## Installation

 1. `$ pip install django-yarn`
-2. Install yarn, then install yarn (`yarn install -g yarn`).
+2. Install yarn, then install yarn (`npm install -g yarn`).
 If you use a private registry, make sure your `.yarnrc` is set up to connect to it
 3. Have a `package.json` at the root of your project, listing your dependencies
 4. Add `yarn.finders.YarnFinder` to `STATICFILES_FINDERS`
 5. Configure your `settings.py`